tgvoskuilen/meshBalancing/README.md

         }

   4. [CRASH] Mapping of patches had an error for mixed patches.
-In `fvMeshAdder::MapVolField` there is a section where imported patch values are mapped to existing patches.
+In src/dynamicMesh/fvMeshAdder/fvMeshAdderTemplates.C in function `fvMeshAdder::MapVolField` around line 263 there is a section where imported patch values are mapped to existing patches.
 This correctly maps the patch value, but omits mapping of the refValue, refGradient, and other stored fields in mixed patches.
 The refValue is then left